 Tips and Expert Advice

 Another expert tip is to practice regularly.
 The more you work with percentages, the more comfortable and confident you'll become.
-Try incorporating percentage calculations into your daily routine, such as when shopping, budgeting, or splitting bills.
+But try incorporating percentage calculations into your daily routine, such as when shopping, budgeting, or splitting bills.
 There are also numerous online resources and practice problems available to help you hone your skills.

 FAQ